auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ### The Muskian Cybercoup

-When Mr. Big Balls parades into your organization's server room and copies all of your password hashes, self-documenting tags prevents him from usefully giving your password hashes to his cybercriminal buddies at The Com without being honest about where those hashes originally came from.
+When Mr. Big Balls parades into your organization's server room and copies all of your password hashes, your self-documenting tags prevents him from usefully giving your password hashes to his cybercriminal buddies at The Com without being honest about where those hashes originally came from.